 Nutritional yeast has a relatively strong flavor that is somewhat similar to that pungent taste found in cheese.
 Like any food, nutritional yeast is loved by many and loathed by others.
 I personally fall in the middle ground.
 I do like using it in moderation (usually 1 tablespoon or less per serving) to offer a cheesy boost to certain recipes, without overpowering the entire dish.

-If you are new to nutritional yeast, I do recommend easing in slowly.
+If you’re new to nutritional yeast, I do recommend easing in slowly.
 Big fans of nutritional yeast will use it in great quantity to make recipes like mock mac ‘n cheese.
 These recipes are usually too much for newbies, and may (unfortunately) turn some people off of nutritional yeast completely.
 Think of it as a condiment, and start off slowly.
-Use just a teaspoon per serving for one of the following:

 - Sprinkle it over popcorn that has a light coating of olive oil, a sprinkle of salt, and perhaps a bit of chili powder or other seasoning